 100% of the money loaned through Lendwithcare goes to the entrepreneur so please consider becoming a Lendwithcare Angel and making a monthly donation to help us expand Lendwithcare to even more countries and help more people out of poverty.

 CARE International UK

-CARE International UK is part of the CARE International confederation, which is one of the world’s leading aid and development organisations.
+CARE International UK is a member of the CARE International confederation, one of the world’s leading aid and development organisations.

 CARE fights poverty and injustice in 87 countries around the world to help the world’s poorest people find routes out of poverty.
-CARE also delivers emergency aid to survivors of war and natural disasters, and helps people rebuild their lives in the aftermath.
+We provide immediate aid to people hit by disasters and emergencies, and long-term support to poor communities to rebuild lives and overcome poverty.

-CARE tackles the underlying causes of poverty so that people can become self-sufficient.
-Recognising that women and girls suffer disproportionately from poverty, CARE places special emphasis on working with women to create permanent social change.
-Women are at the heart of CARE's community-based efforts to improve basic education, increase access to quality healthcare and expand economic opportunity for all.
+With 70 years’ experience of creating lasting change, we recognise that women and girls suffer disproportionately from poverty – but that equipped with the proper resources, women have the power to help whole families and communities escape poverty.
+That’s why women are at the heart of our community-based efforts to improve basic education, increase access to quality health care and expand economic opportunity for all.

-To find out more about how we are helping to transform lives right now, click here.
+You can find out more about how we are helping to transform lives at the CARE International Website.

 Our expertise in microfinance

 We are dedicated to helping people transform their own lives.
-And we think microfinance is the ideal way to do it.
+And we think microfinance is an ideal way to do it.